-Some of the tumor arise directly from the brain tissue while other types spread to the brain by bloodstream since the brain control extensive blood supply.
+Some of the tumor arise directly from the brain tissue while other types spread to the brain by bloodstream since the brain control an extensive blood supply.

-Breed that are prone to brain tumor
+Breeds that are prone to brain tumors:

 - boston terriers